Coffee Beans: The Complete Guide

 • What does MASL mean on a coffee bag?

-MASL stands for Meters Above Sea Level — the altitude at which the coffee was grown.
-Higher altitude means cooler temperatures, slower cherry development, and denser beans with more concentrated sugars and complex acids.
-In general, coffees grown above 1,500m MASL tend to have more vibrant, complex flavors than low-altitude beans.
+MASL stands for Meters Above Sea Level, the altitude where the coffee grew.
+Higher altitude means cooler temperatures, slower cherry development, and denser beans packed with more concentrated sugars and acids.
+As a rule of thumb, coffees grown above 1,500m MASL tend to taste more vibrant and complex than beans grown lower down.

 Explore the World of Coffee Beans